Ayodele-Gabriel/api_app/README.md

 # api_app

-1 - This app makes use of the http package for making api calls 2 - It also makes use of the AsynNotifier and Provider available from the Riverpod package to manage the state of api calls 3 - It uses the Jsonplaceholder Typicode to fetch users and posts and the Lorem Ipsum picsum for photos.
+1 - This app makes use of the http package for making api calls.

+2 - It also makes use of the AsynNotifier and Provider available from the Riverpod package to manage the state of api calls.

+3 - It uses the Jsonplaceholder Typicode to fetch users and posts and the Lorem Ipsum picsum for photos.